 - Wheeled vehicles or motorcycles

-- Electrically-powered scooters
+- Electrically powered scooters

-- Riding, motorized suitcases
+- Riding or motorized suitcases

 If you have questions or concerns about a specific item, please contact United Cargo.

-Departing from Japan
+If you’re departing from Japan

 There are more restrictions for traveling with lighters from Japan.
 The Japanese Ministry of Land, Infrastructure, Transport and Tourism (MLIT) restricts travelers to only one lighter when departing from Japan.
 Oil lighters are banned, but if a lighter features fuel absorbed as a sorbent, it’s allowed.
 For more information, see the MLIT website.

 See our wheelchair assistance while traveling page for more information about traveling with a mobility device.

 Powered air purifying respirators (PAPR devices) are not permitted for use on board the aircraft.
 These devices have been linked to incidents of inflight fires and pose an unacceptable risk to passengers and aircraft.
 You may pack PAPR devices in your checked or carry-on bags, however you must remove and store batteries prior to transport.

 We don’t allow tanks under 40 PSI in carry-on or checked bags.
 We allow anything higher only if the regulator valve is completely disconnected and the tank is no longer sealed.
 If the tank is sealed, we won’t allow it regardless of the reading on the pressure gauge indicator.